cherise215/cherise215.github.io/_pages/about.md

 Opening
 -------

-**We have opening positions for PhD on robust and adaptive AI for healthcare **[**[application portal](https://www.sheffield.ac.uk/postgraduate/phd/apply/applying)]**.
-If you're interested in doing a Ph.D. with me,  please first fillout the Google [form](https://forms.gle/qXHpvGHwnMqNxov78) first and send an email expressing interest to [work.cherise@gmail.com](mailto:work.cherise@gmail.com) including your CV, transcript, and one of your research papers/thesis if applicable.
-Due to the large amount of emails I receive (50-100 emails per day), I may not be able to respond to each one individually.
+**We have opening positions for PhD students on robust and adaptive AI for healthcare **[**[application portal](https://www.sheffield.ac.uk/postgraduate/phd/apply/applying)]**.
+If you're interested in doing a Ph.D. with me,  please first fill out the Google [form](https://forms.gle/qXHpvGHwnMqNxov78) first and send an email expressing interest to [work.cherise@gmail.com](mailto:work.cherise@gmail.com) including your CV, transcript, and one of your research papers/thesis if applicable.
+Due to the large amount of emails I receive, I may not be able to respond to each one individually.
 Please help me catch your email by inserting '[PHD-robustAI]' in the subject title.
-Please strictly follow the instructions :)
+Please strictly follow the instructions :).

 My team is closely collaborating with researchers at the University of Oxford and Imperial College London. :) Prospective students will have a good first degree (e.g., top 10%) in Computer Science, Statistics, Software Engineering, Physics, Maths, Medicine,  or other STEM and engineering-related disciplines and more importantly, be passionate about AI for healthcare.

 News
 ----

 [12/01/2024] One article was accepted by IEEE TMI on synthetic data generation for retinal vessel segmentation.
-Congrats to****Linus Kreitner!
+Congrats to Linus Kreitner!

 [12/10/2023] Received IEEE TMI Gold-level Distinguished Reviewer Award (2022-2023)!